viannegao/ChromaFold/README.md

   - Prepare Hi-C data for training

     - Run "process input/Process Input - Hi-C.ipynb".
 The juicer tools jar file can be downloaded from https://s3.amazonaws.com/hicfiles.tc4ga.com/public/juicer/juicer_tools_1.22.01.jar .
-If the juicer tool doesn't match your java system, please refer to [earlier versions](https://github.com/aidenlab/juicer/wiki/Download) of the juicer tools.
+If the juicer tool doesn't match your java system, please refer to an [earlier versions](https://github.com/aidenlab/juicer/wiki/Download) of the juicer tools.